flyingmachine/brave-clojure-web/content/java.md

 As a *virtual* machine, the JVM provides an isolated environment that acts like a computer but that exists as a process.
 The JVM provides its own instruction set, Java bytecode.
-Usually, when you compile programs you store the result as a ".jar" (java archive) file.
+Usually, when you compile programs you store the result as a JAR (Java archive) file.
 However, just as a CPU doesn't care how machine instructions are generated, the JVM doesn't care how bytecode gets created.
 It doesn't care if you used Scala, JRuby, Clojure, or even Java to create Java